rodriggj/aws-devops-pro/config_mgmt/ecs/readme.md

 In lab 1 you were able to create an ECS cluster, and deploy an `ECS Agent`to an EC2 host.
 Now we need to configure a web server running Apache to a node in our cluster.
 We will need to configure `PORT Mappings` and a pull from Docker Hub to obtain the container image.
 How is this done?
 The first part of this process is we need to create a `Task Definition`.

+A `Task Defintion` is metadata presented in a JSON format that will tell ECS how to run a Docker Container.
+It contains criticial information such as 1.
+Docker Image 2.
+Port Binding 3.
+Provisions memory & cpu 4.
+Sets ENV variables, and 5. networking information.

 #### Intended outcome

 -------